 Telecommuters are a relatively large percentage of the workforce: 8.34% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Holden citizens is a little higher than the average for US cities and towns: 21.71% of adults in Holden have at least a bachelor's degree.
+The population of Holden overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Holden, 21.71% have at least a bachelor's degree.

 The per capita income in Holden in 2022 was $28,190, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,760 for a family of four.
 However, Holden contains both very wealthy and poor people as well.